buozdemi/buozdemi/README.md

 I build systems, not just apps.

-I'm a software engineer with a strong foundation in low-level programming, system design, and real-world product development.
-I enjoy understanding how things work under the hood and turning that knowledge into scalable, user-focused applications.
+Software engineer with a strong foundation in low-level programming, system design, and product development.
+Focused on building scalable, real-world applications.

 ## 🚀 What I Do

-- 🔧 Build full-stack and mobile applications (React Native, Firebase, TypeScript)
+- Build full-stack and mobile applications (React Native, Firebase, TypeScript)
-- ⚙️ Develop system-level projects (Unix processes, sockets, concurrency, Docker)
+- Develop system-level projects (Unix, sockets, concurrency, Docker)
-- 🤖 Leverage AI tools (ChatGPT, Claude, Cursor, Gemini) to accelerate development and problem-solving
+- Use AI tools to accelerate development and problem-solving
-- 🧠 Design product ideas and turn them into working MVPs
+- Turn ideas into working products

-## 💡 What I'm Working On

-- Building and iterating on real-world products
+## 🧠 Human-Centered Thinking

+Background in human behavior, psychology, and communication.

+I approach problems not only technically, but also from a user and strategy perspective — focusing on how people behave, why products work, and how to align systems with real needs.

+## 🎯 Strategy

+I think in systems, products, and leverage.

+- Identify high-impact opportunities
-- Exploring scalable systems and user-driven platforms
+- Design scalable and monetizable solutions
-- Continuously improving engineering and product thinking
+- Bridge user psychology with technical execution

 ## 🛠 Tech Stack

-- Languages: C, C++, TypeScript, JavaScript
+C, C++, TypeScript, JavaScript
-- Mobile: React Native (Expo)
-- Backend: Firebase, Node.js
+React Native, Firebase, Node.js
-- Tools: Docker, Git, Linux
-- Other: AI-assisted development workflows

-## 🧠 Beyond Code

-My background extends beyond engineering into human behavior, communication, and creative disciplines.

-I’ve spent years developing skills in areas such as:
-- Acting & character analysis
-- Psychology and behavioral observation
-- Empathy-driven communication
-- Mediation and conflict resolution
-- Cross-generational communication

-This allows me to approach problems not only from a technical perspective, but also from a **human-centered and strategic angle**.

-I don’t just build systems — I think about:
-- How users behave, not just what they click
-- Why products succeed or fail in real-world contexts
-- How to align technical solutions with business and user needs

-## 🎯 Strategy & Product Thinking

-I actively develop and evaluate ideas from both engineering and business perspectives.

-- Identifying leverage points in products and systems
-- Designing scalable and monetizable concepts
-- Bridging the gap between user psychology and technical execution

-I believe strong products are built at the intersection of **technology, behavior, and strategy**.

-## 🧠 Engineering Mindset

-I focus on:
-- Understanding systems from first principles
-- Writing clean, maintainable, and scalable code
-- Building products that solve real problems
-- Moving fast, but with solid architecture
+Docker, Linux, Git

-## 📌 Notable Projects
+## 📌 Projects

-- **Minishell** – Custom Unix shell implementation
+- Minishell – Custom Unix shell
-- **IRC Server** – Built a real-time chat server in C++
+- IRC Server – Real-time chat server (C++)
-- **Inception** – Multi-container Docker infrastructure
+- Inception – Docker-based infrastructure
-- **Startup (ongoing)** – Building and validating a user-driven product
+- Startup (ongoing) – Building a scalable, user-driven product

-## 📫 Let's Connect

-- 💼 Open to opportunities in software engineering & product development
-- 🚀 Always building, always learning

 <div style="display: inline-block; width: 50%;">
   <h3>Connect with me: